dskeff/AWS-Deployer/README.md

 $ ansible-playbook --ask-vault-pass edge2ai.yml
 ```

-You should see at the end of the run a list of all IP addresses, which you can distribute among your students, along with the private key to access it.
-The user is always *centos*.
+You should see at the end of the run a list of all IP addresses, which you can distribute among your students.
+You also need to include the private key file you created along with it.

 ### Destroy the instances